Moors-Code/MBC_Plasticity_Boyman_Collaboration/README.md

 "Fate and plasticity of B cell memory and recall response against SARS-CoV-2 in humans"

-by Zurbuchen and Michler et al.
+by Y. Zurbuchen and J. Michler et al.

 ## Data availability